RasmussenLab/ONT_assembly/README.md

 - Hybrid assembly and Plasmid assembly with Flye https://github.com/fenderglass/Flye
 - Add a module to the Flow with the Circlator feature for polishing Circular Genomes  (https://github.com/sanger-pathogens/circlator)
 - An integrative assembly module with Paired-end Reads for bolishing long read assemblies

+Circlator Notes:
+The input is a genome assembly in FASTA format and corrected PacBio or nanopore reads in FASTA or FASTQ format.
+Circlator will attempt to identify each circular sequence and output a linearised version of it.
+It does this by assembling all reads that map to contig ends and comparing the resulting contigs with the input assembly.

+The input assembly must not be too fragmented.
+Although Circlator will join contigs together, whenever it can identify contigs that can be unambiguously joined, its main aim is to circularize the core genome and plasmids.